-When I'm hiking or walking on the beach, my attention span
+When I'm hiking or walking in the woods, my attention span

 is really short.
 I flit from activity to activity, sight to sight, just trying